Series Overview

 (A: git-status)

 From the diagram, you see the "root," Task A depends on Task B, which also depends on Task A (again).
 But Task A has been marked as visited, hence a conflict!
-We've detected a Cycle then.
+We've detected a Cycle.

 Let's implement this flow.
 Firstly, we need to define a data structure that works with the algorithm.